scthornton/trylock/EVALUATION_STATUS.md

 ### Why This Blocks Evaluation

-The AEGIS DPO model (`scthornton/aegis-mistral-7b-dpo`) is stored as a PEFT LoRA adapter:
+The TRYLOCK DPO model (`scthornton/trylock-mistral-7b-dpo`) is stored as a PEFT LoRA adapter:
 ```
 adapter_config.json
 adapter_model.safetensors